Package insert / product label

 - In patients with Graves’ disease with hyperthyroidism or toxic multinodular goiter for whom surgery or radioactive iodine therapy is not an appropriate treatment option.

-Methimazole is contraindicated in the presence of hypersensitivity to the drug or any of the other product components.
+Methimazole tablets are contraindicated in the presence of hypersensitivity to the drug or any of the other product components.

-Agranulocytosis is a potentially a life-threatening adverse reaction of Methimazole therapy.
+Agranulocytosis is potentially a life-threatening adverse reaction of Methimazole therapy.
 Patients should be instructed to immediately report to their physicians any symptoms suggestive of agranulocytosis, such as fever or sore throat.
 Leukopenia, thrombocytopenia, and aplastic anemia (pancytopenia) may also occur.
-The drug should be discontinued in the presence of agranulocytosis, aplastic anemia (pancytopenia), ANCA-positive vasculitis, hepatitis, or exfoliative dermatitis, and the patient's bone marrow indices should be monitored.
+The drug should be discontinued in the presence of agranulocytosis or aplastic anemia (pancytopenia), and the patient's bone marrow indices should be monitored.

 Patients who receive Methimazole should be under close surveillance and should be cautioned to report immediately any evidence of illness, particularly sore throat, skin eruptions, fever, headache, or general malaise.
 In such cases, white-blood-cell and differential counts should be obtained to determine whether agranulocytosis has developed.
 Particular care should be exercised with patients who are receiving additional drugs known to cause agranulocytosis.

-Hyperthyroidism may cause an increased clearance of beta-blockers with a high extraction ratio.
-A reduced dose of beta-adrenergic blockers may be needed when a hyperthyroid patient becomes euthyroid.
+β-adrenergic blocking agents: Hyperthyroidism may cause an increased clearance of beta blockers with a high extraction ratio.
+A dose reduction of beta-adrenergic blockers may be needed when a hyperthyroid patient becomes euthyroid.